Wavelet-Packet Content for Positive Operators: Content measures

 \section{Content measures}

-In this section we package the packet content operators into a measure on the boundary of the packet tree.
-At a fixed depth, the numbers $\mathrm{tr}\left(C_{w}\left(R\right)\right)$ already give weights on the depth-$n$ packet blocks, but the point is that these weights are consistent across depths because the content pieces telescope. \prettyref{thm:3-1} formalizes this; it gives a canonical Borel measure $\mu_{R}$ on $\partial\mathcal{T}$ with the right cylinder masses, as well as the associated vector-dependent densities that represent $\left\langle x,C_{w}\left(R\right)x\right\rangle $ by integration over cylinders.
-This is the language we will use later when we talk about greedy choices as ``pick the heaviest cylinder at depth $n$.''
+In this section we pass from the packet content operators to a boundary measure on the path space of the tree.
+At each fixed depth, the quantities $\mathrm{tr}\left(C_{w}\left(R\right)\right)$ define weights on the corresponding packet blocks, and the refinement identity from \prettyref{sec:2} shows that these weights are consistent across depths. \prettyref{thm:3-1} makes this precise: it constructs a canonical finite Borel measure $\mu_{R}$ on $\partial\mathcal{T}$ satisfying